Ajrarn/Natao/app/languages/helpMarkdown-en.md

 # The Markdown Language

 To write a text with Natao, you are going to have to learn a new language called Markdown.
-But do not worry as this will be much easier than learning a foreign tongue.
+Rest assured: this will be much easier than learning a foreign tongue.

 The Markdown language was created in 2004 by John Gruber, with significant help from Aaron Swartz.

-It was designed to help format text documents with simple, readable signs and characters, like the pound sign ( # ), or the greater-than sign ( > ).
+It was designed to help format text documents with simple, readable signs and characters, like the pound sign ( # ) or the greater-than sign ( > ).

 Producing a text with Natao consists of including these signs and other characters to your document to instruct Natao on how to format the text you are writing.
 Of course, any Markdown document you produce with Natao will be readable and usable in any other Markdown program.

 The document you are currently reading was actually written in Markdown, with Natao.